vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 This "universe of peaks" file is then annotated as presented in [peak annotation](#annotation) on each set of regions to study in the differential analysis.

-### 7.2) Multiple maps coverage
+### 7.2) <a id=coverage>Multiple maps coverage</a>

 Before going to R, the read coverage of regions of interest (genes, TEs, etc.) by aligned reads must be computed.
 This can be done for multiple samples at once using the [bedtools multicov](https://bedtools.readthedocs.io/en/latest/content/tools/multicov.html) command.

-Only the regions which have been marked in the [peak annotation](#annotation) are relevant and thus the coverage only needs to be measured on a `.bed` file of the regions marked on at least one sample (produced in the last step of the peak annotation).
+Only the regions which have been marked in the [peak annotation](#annotation) are relevant and thus the coverage only needs to be measured on a `BED` file of the regions marked on at least one sample (produced in the last step of the peak annotation).

 **Example bedtools multicov command:**
 ```shell